 - Editing and Revisions.
 Once the manuscript is accepted, it is edited to make sure that grammar and punctuation are correct, ideas are expressed clearly, no ambiguities exist, no obvious scientific errors exist, and the manuscript is in Food Technology's style.

 - Author Approval.
 The edited manuscript is then sent to the author for any necessary clarification and approval.
-At this stage, the author may make any further changes desired.
 This is the author's last contact with the manuscript prior to publication; no proofs of designed pages are sent to the author.

-- Typesetting and Proofreading.
-When the author's changes and approval have been received, the editorial staff makes any final changes and has the manuscript typeset/designed.
-The editorial staff then proofreads the typeset manuscript.
+- Layout and Proofreading.
+When the author's changes and approval have been received, the editorial staff makes any final changes and has the manuscript designed.
+The editorial staff then proofreads the layout of the manuscript.

 Preparation of Manuscript

-Arrange the article in the following order: title page, text, references, acknowledgments, tables, figure captions, and figures.
+Arrange the article in the following order: title page, text, acknowledgments (if any), references, tables, figure captions, and figures.
 Do not include an abstract or a summary.

 Include the following information on the title page:

 - Deck.
-Include a deck (up to 25 words) to briefly describe the article in more detail.
+Include a deck (a secondary headline of up to 25 words) to briefly describe the article in more detail.

 - Authors’ Byline.
 Include the names of all the authors, capitalizing only the initial letters.
-Spell out first names, if desired.
+Spell out first names.
 Do not include academic degrees after the name.
-Indicate whether each author is a Member or Professional Member of IFT.

 Do not end the article with a summary or conclusions section unless new information or thoughts are presented.
 Use a descriptive subhead rather than "Summary" or "Conclusions."